alexrosa/intercom/README.md

 # My solution
 In my point of view, I used a basic solution applying a recursive approach to read a subset of arrays.
 I did it, because I think that is elegant and more clean.
 Less is more :)

-I follow the instructions and I included my test case in this projet, but I included it separeted because I think it's better and more organized.
+Furthermore, I follow the instructions and I included my test case in this projet, but I included it separeted because I think it's better and more organized.

 # Instructions for use/install:
 1 - I used the Pydev IDE to develop this solution.
 So if you want to load all the files and the entire project, I'll suggest to use the PyDev IDE.